JoniGG/JustUp-MQL-Framework/README.md

 No current date has been set.
 ### New Libraries to Incorporate
 - Candlestick Patterns class
+- Errors Descriptions from code (metatrader app & server, and internal framework)

 ### New Changes in current Libraries
 - No changes in process

 ## Changes Log
+### Version 1.02
+1. Constant File improvement
+2. Initialization & Deinitialization of the framework has been improved
+3. Upgrade of the FunctionPkg Library.
+See the list below:
+    - IsLondonDLS() added.
+It is a function that return true if we're in the London Daylight Saving time.
+Supports from 2000 to 2029.
+    - IsNewYorkDLS() added.
+It is a function that return true if we're in the New York Daylight Saving time.
+Supports from 2000 to 2029.
+    - GetErrorDescription() added.
+Return the error description from a given error code.
+    - RGB() added.
+Make a color from rgb
+    - CompareDoubles() added.
+Compares 2 doubles with a very good precision.
+    - MathHope() added.
+Calculates the Mathematical Hope

+4. Added the library Screenshot Class: It helps to take a chart screenshot and manage the last screenshot taken
+5. DateTime Structure added.
+This is an extension of the MqlDateTime structure made by @szagar in GitHub
+6. Added the Enumerators Library.
+It is a set of enumerators ready to be used.
+It Includes:
+    - Hour
+    - Day
+    - Month
+    - Weekday

+7. Added Dictionaries Library.
+It is a set of dictionaries ready to be used.
+It supports the enumerators format.
+It includes:
+    - HourToString()
+    - DayToString()
+    - MonthToString()
+    - WeekdayToString()
+    - GetCharPos() added.
+It is a function that returns the position of a given character within the english alphabet.
+    - GetCharFromPos() added.
+It is a function that returns the character in a given position within the english alphabet.

+8. Mql4InMql5 Package added.
+This is a package that allows to code with the mql4 style in mql5.
+Made by @eromawyn in GitHub.

 ### Version 1.01
 1. The FilesClass library has been modified.
 The following changes were made:
     - Added the function ReadLine() for reading an specific line instead of the first line only